From fireflies to fish, light pollution is damaging the environment – what can we do about it?

 1. Light pollution interrupts wildlife patterns and harms biodiversity

-Birds, bats and insects are among those in the natural world affected by light pollution, studies show.
+Studies show that birds, bats, and insects are among those in the natural world affected by light pollution.

-Migratory birds rely on natural light to guide them and interruptions can lead to collisions and incorrect navigations on their long-distance journeys.
+Migratory birds rely on natural light to guide them and interruptions can lead to collisions and incorrect navigation on their long-distance journeys.
+Sea turtles confuse artificial light for moonlight and are drawn away from the ocean, with millions of hatchlings dying in this way each year.

 2. Light pollution is associated with risks to human health

-Humans are not exempt from the effect artificial light has on animals, with studies showing that it sends the body’s biological clock off, hampering sleeping cycles.
+Humans are not exempt from the effect artificial light has on animals, with studies showing that it disrupts the body’s biological clock, hampering sleeping cycles.

 What’s worse, artificial light was found in a study to be “significantly correlated for all forms of cancer” including lung, breast, colorectal and prostate cancers individually.

-“Immediate measures should be taken to limit artificial light at night in the main cities around the world and also inside houses,” the authors of one study wrote.
+“Immediate measures should be taken to limit artificial light at night in the main cities around the world and also inside houses,” the authors of another study wrote.

 3. Light at night wastes energy and money, contributing to climate change